05 Sep Japan highlights – our 2014 trip

 Our biggest issue was not having enough time to enjoy certain places.
 It’s always hard to plan out an itinerary as what looks good on paper doesn’t always work in practise.
 When with a child, things such as naps and food breaks come into play as well as short attention spans and lack of patience.

 The part of our trip that we most lacked time to visit was Hiroshima.
 We had set aside time to visit the Peace Park and Museum in Hiroshima but hadn’t properly considered travel times to get there and back and ended up just viewing the park briefly, which felt kind of disrespectful.
 Kamakura was another area that I had grand plans for that didn’t play out.
 Fletcher fell asleep in the stroller and we were limited as to what we could do without waking him and folding it up.
 All of this falls back on a lack of planning and most importantly being realistic as to how much is achievable.

 We love Japan

 Although we over-filled our itinerary, we still enjoyed our short Japan trip.
+It is a fantastic country for family travel.
 We find it such an easy place to travel around and will definitely return again.